BATAK!

 No I won't.

-I had gone to the vegetarian cafe in the rain called Toba Cottages and met a German woman earlier at lunch.
-The owner who was married to a Batak.
-She was now aged and getting hefty, there was a photo of him and her 15 years back and she had been beautiful.
-And he had been a dred locked local.
+I had gone to the vegetarian cafe in the rain called Tabo Cottages (for some reason they didn't use Toba) and had met a German woman earlier at lunch who exuded sex.
+She was the owner who was married to a Batak.
+She was now aged and getting hefty, there was a photo of him and her 15 years back and she had been stunningly beautiful.
+And he had been a dreadlocked local druggo hippie trying to find himself with the Western alternative scene in 1993.
+It was a shame I hadn't met her when I returned from India then as I had almost headed to Indonesia.
 She with sort of Angela Jolie looks.
-Her brother had recently died of a brain hemorrhage and she was sad.
-Maybe as a result of his sister's marriage, being German and still ubliminally subject to their old racial theories that they had embraced so eagerly under Hitler a mere 65 years ago, a brother in law Batak may have been too much for him.
+Her brother had recently died young of a brain haemorrhage and she was now sad.
+Maybe as a result of his sister's marriage, being German and still subliminally subject to their old racial theories that they had embraced so eagerly under Hitler a mere 65 years ago, a brother in law Batak may have been too much for his body to take.
+And from her state, maybe the same.

 That evening I headed to the outside cafes to get a decent meal after dropping off my laundry at the Carolina.
 The pizza place only had a couple in it so I returned to the hotel as it started raining.
 I inquired about airfares to Malaysia without success.

-I returned with my guitar that night to Toba Cottages to play with her and she was not there.
+I returned with my guitar that night to Tabo Cottages to play with the German as she knew guitar and she was not there.
 It infuriated me and I was cursing as I ate a poor meal of risotto rice or some vegetable bake.
 I tried playing to some locals but just felt fury.
 The cafe was decked out with nice areas to sit cross legged at.
 The only lone woman on the island was not there.
-And it was not her, but an Australian I had seen walking about.
+And it was not the German, but an Australian I had seen walking about.
 I felt distinctly cheated.
 I returned and watched Uniting Flight 93 at Carolina as Yanks fought back at terrorist Muslim hijackers.
-And here I was in an Islamic country half sympathetic at the inequalities of the world that had led these people to lash back.
+And here I was in an Islamic country half sympathetic at the inequalities of the world that had led these impoverished people to lash back.
 It was too black and white to support any particular side.
 All I could say was any form of violence was wrong.
 No matter how painful the result of refraining from it.

 15/9

 The mattress was too soft and I had another bad night.
-A bad sleep after that movie, with MGS beating me up.
+A bad sleep after that movie, with dreams of homosexuals and Melbourne Grammar beating me up for campaigning against their homophobic bullying.
 I rented a scooter from the hotel for 75k including petrol.
-Took it for breakfast to Toba and had a large German muesli, toast and pancake meal scoffed down for 35k as I was late and it closed at 10.
-The buffet.
+Took it for breakfast to Tabo Cottages and had a large Swiss German muesli, toast and pancake meal scoffed down for 35k as I was late and it closed at 10.
+The buffet at least.
+The German wife appeared, seemed disinterested and left.
+I found out her name was Annette.

-Check out of Carolina.
-Leaving my guitar to be looked after by Jonah.
-I returned to Toba but was in a rush to get off and got caught with Annette trying to organise my airfare out of Medan to Penang.
-She seemed to offer a cheap flight, but after endless commissions it came to about 600k, if I had known about the 75k departure tax on top of that I would have dropped it, but she did tell me that they fined $25 per day for overstaying and counted the first day you arrive so she did get me out of a fine.
-It gave me another day in Indonesia by flying out as she got me on the first minibus leaving Parapat to catch the plane at 2 pm.
+Checked out of Carolina.
+Leaving my guitar to be looked after by Jonah for the day to play.
+I returned to Tabo Cottages but was in a rush to get off and got caught with Annette trying to organise my airfare out of Medan to Penang.
+She seemed to offer a cheap flight, but after endless commissions it came to about 600k, if I had known about the 75k departure tax on top of that I would have dropped it, but she did tell me that they fined $25 per day for overstaying my Indo visa and counted the first day you arrive so she did get me out of a fine.
+It gave me another day in Indonesia by flying out, as she got me on the first minibus leaving Parapat to catch the plane at 2 pm.
 It was a tight schedule I did not like.
 The ferry turned out to be only 422k.
-So it cost me extra about the same as the fine I would have had to have paid if I had overstayed.
+So it cost me extra, about the same as the fine I would have had to have paid if I had overstayed.
 No real loss in the end.

-She pushed me to take the deal.
+She pushed me to take the deal, her fleshy thighs alluring me to agree.
 I could have probably bought it cheaper on the Internet if Lion Air's website worked properly - the flight from Medan to Penang simply was not listed.
-I agreed to it because she was trying to help.
+I agreed to it because she was trying to help and still had sex appeal.
 She offered a deluxe room with hot water for 150k.
 The hotel grounds were ugly and incomplete and lacked the view of the Carolina, but it had good mattresses and was clean and modern.
 No decent garden and the swimming area was full of weeds.
 I suggested she take over the Carolina and it crossed my mind as a business investment.

-Then I was at Ambarita looking at the stone circle where the king gave his judgement on criminals who were flayed then peppered and screaming beheaded.
+Soon I was at Ambarita looking at the stone circle where the king gave his judgement on criminals who were flayed then peppered and screaming beheaded.
 And probably eaten as well.
+LP said a German, Nommenson, converted the Batak king Sidabutar in Tomak, his tomb is still there.
+Nommenson may have survived the cooking pot, who knows.

 The kings grave, Raja Laga Siallagan, had several levels in which he progressed as he went up in importance in heaven, the bones were literally shifted in a quasi Christian animist ancestor worship tradition.